 Malherbe International School started as a Montessori preschool following Mr and Mrs Malherbe’s very positive experience with Montessori education when their children were in schools abroad.
 Later on, the choice was made to extend the school into the primary classes basing the curriculum on the British education system, but incorporating a strong French component, in order to allow pupils to move successfully to any education system in France or abroad after their time at MIS.

-In 2013 Ms Anne-Claire Malherbe, Mr and Mrs Malherbe’s daughter, who had previously been living in South America, moved back to France in order to devote herself to the family project, becoming the school Principal.
+In 2013 Ms Anne-Claire Malherbe, Mr and Mrs Malherbe’s daughter, who had previously been living in South America, moved back to France in order to devote herself to the family project, becoming the Head of School.
 Upon her return with her half -Argentinean son, Anne-Claire decided to open a Spanish section in the school, thus providing native Spanish-speaking children with the opportunity to study within a bilingual or trilingual program of education.